conholdateapp/docs.conholdate.app/docs/how-to/Sign.md

 1. When you are done with placing signatures, click on <i class="fas fa-save"></i> icon to save your signatures permanently.

 ### Share and send documents for e-signatures
-When you need someone to e-sign your document, you can share documents for e-signatures by creating shared link.
+When you need someone to e-sign your document, you can share documents for e-signatures by creating sharing link.
 > For signing documents by shared link no registration is required.
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).